Daily Notes, From the Editor

 There’s more, of course.
 I highly recommend the book to anyone who struggles with what to do with anger.

-I find gratitude to be a balm after a tender night doing this kind internal of work.
+I find gratitude to be a balm after a tender night doing this kind of internal work.
 Gratitude is a salve the way a cup of coffee is a comfort on a cold winter morning.
 It takes a little time to brew and prepare, but then the first sip delivers you, and each that follows transforms.

 Last night after a flight home from my "bag of beloved jelly bellies" I went for a walk and took a bath, and meditated to witness and honor all the emotions—each metaphorical piece of candy I ate over that magnificent Thanksgiving.